As a QQI Approved Training Provider/Institution Qualtec are required to publish External Reviews. The following are the latest reviews:

 If still not satisfied, the Learner can opt to be assessed again by an agreed independent assessor.

 The Head of Training & Quality will make the final decision on the learner result.

 If the learner is not satisfied with this decision they may appeal directly to QQI/PHECC.

-Qualtec endeavor to provide a quality training and certification service through our Quality Management System.
+Qualtec endeavors to provide a quality training and certification service through our Quality Management System.
 If our training or certification service falls below our customer’s expectation, we will facilitate the customer in making a customer complaint.
 We will take all complaints seriously and to ensure they are dealt with in a timely and effective manner.

 To ensure that all customer complaints are taken seriously and dealt with in a timely manner.

-All complaints related to courses leading to Awards
+All complaints related to courses leading to Awards from Learners and customers.

 It is the responsibility of the trainer to make the learner aware of the process to making a complaint and to inform the Head of Training & Quality of any complaints.

-Customer Complaint form, emails
+Customer Complaint form

 The Customer Complaints Procedure is detailed in the Learner Handbook.